 Illiquid Securities.
 Each Fund may not knowingly invest more than 15% of its net assets in illiquid securities.
 Illiquid securities are securities that cannot be disposed of within seven days at approximately the value at which they are being carried on the Fund's books.
 The Board of Trustees has the ultimate responsibility for determining whether specific securities are liquid or illiquid.
 The Board of Trustees has delegated the function of making day to day determinations of liquidity to the Advisor pursuant to guidelines approved by the Board of Trustees.
 The Advisor will monitor the liquidity of securities held by the Fund and report periodically on such decisions to the Board of Trustees.
 If the limitations on illiquid securities are exceeded, other than by a change in market values, the condition will be reported by the Advisor to the Board of Trustees.
-Illiquid securities would generally include repurchase agreements with notice/termination dates in excess of seven days and certain securities and may cause the Fund to sell or divest certain illiquid securities in order to comply with its limitation on holding illiquid securities, which may result in realized losses to the Fund.
+Illiquid securities would generally include repurchase agreements with notice/termination dates in excess of seven days and certain securities which are subject to trading restrictions because they are not registered under the Securities Act of 1933, as amended (the "1933 Act").
+External market conditions may impact the liquidity of portfolio securities and may cause the Fund to sell or divest certain illiquid securities in order to comply with its limitation on holding illiquid securities, which may result in realized losses to the Fund.